 Greek-style yogurt, about 1/4 cup

-Pile on all the ingredients, and mix gently.
-Taste for seasoning, and add more mayo (or yogurt) depending on how creamy you like your potato salad.
+Pile on all the additional ingredients, and mix gently.
+Taste for seasoning, and add more mayonnaise (or yogurt) depending on how creamy you like your potato salad.
 Refrigerate for at least an hour before serving.